SigmaHQ/sigmahq.github.io/docs/meta/correlations.md

 ### `temporal`

-A temporal event correlation determines if multiple different event types occur in temporal proximity.
-Examples:
+A temporal event correlation determines if multiple different event types occur close together in time.
+This type is useful for identifying related events that happen within a specified timeframe.
+Examples include:

 - A brute force or password spraying attack where failed logon events appear together with successful logons from the same source could mean that the attack was successful and should be handled with increased priority.
 - Vulnerability exploitation by detecting a connection to a vulnerable API endpoint together with a process creation: